Dedicated to Rehabilitating Wildlife

 We are in the process of

 We believe wild animals should maintain a healthy fear of humans.
 Just as they would in the wild as it maximizes their ability to adapt once they’ve been rehabilitated.
-Once an animal has been rehabilitated, we like to release them from the area where they were found.
+Once an animal has been rehabilitated, we like to release them back to the area where they were found.
 Returning them home to the area they came from is often the best option for animals with a territory they are familiar with.
 From time to time, especially with orphaned babies, they are best released in a new family group at one of our release areas.
-Every animal is considered individually based on individual circumstances.
-However, if for any reason the animal can’t be released, we will work with our network to place them in a nature center or zoo to protect them.
+Every animal's release is considered individually based on individual circumstances.
+We will always base the decision on the individual animal and what is best for that animal's survival.
+However, if for any reason the animal cannot be released, we will work within our network to place them in a nature center or zoo to protect them.